Today's Best Movies.

 WASHINGTON'S LARGEST!
 With a capacity of nearly 1,000 cars, split among our 3 screens, the Rodeo is now the largest operating drive-in North of California, and among the oldest outdoor theatres in the country.

 ALL DIGITAL!
-As of our 2013 season opening, the Rodeo joins a growing number of drive-ins that have converted from 35mm film to digital presentation.
+In 2013, we made a major investment in the future of the Rodeo Drive-In, and joined the majority of US theatres that have converted from film to digital presentation.
 You can learn about our digital conversion process on our picture pages.

 ANNUAL SEASON: Our average season runs from around mid-March through the end of September... or so.
 Weather and available films can lengthen (or shorten) the season a bit.
 We open 7 days a week from mid-May until Labor Day Weekend.
 At other times of the season we're open on Friday, Saturday and Sunday.
 Due to the popularity of area fireworks displays, the Drive-In is closed on July 4.